weaveworks-guides/weave-net-legacy/aws-nginx-ubuntu-simple/README.md

 A key point to note is that we are using the application containers we created for our earlier example.
 By using WeaveDNS we do not have to make any changes to our containerized nginx configuration.
 In our earlier example we used three hosts running with vagrant, while in this example we will use two hosts on AWS.

-Weave and WeaveDNS allow us to easily deploy our containers to a new infrastucture and configuration with no code changes, and without the need to understand concepts such as ambassador containers and links.
+`Weave Net` allows you to easily deploy our containers to a new infrastucture and configuration with no code changes, and without the need to understand concepts such as ambassador containers and links.

-## Starting our example ##
+## Starting the Example ##

 To start the example run the script `launch-aws-nginx-demo.sh`.
 This will